Angelonius/Project-Lantaka/README.md

 # Project-Lantaka
-This Unciv mod adds in a unit for the existing Filipino civs.
+This Unciv mod adds in gunpowder units for the existing Filipino civs.
 This was inspired by not-navyblue's Palengke mod.
 Palengke: https://github.com/not-navyblue/Palengke

 Requirements: